H-ISAC Members Pledge Improved Security in Healthcare Industry;

 GCA Challenges All Organizations to Implement DMARC

-SCOTTSDALE, Ariz. – NH-ISAC FALL SUMMIT – November 27, 2017 – The National Health Information Sharing and Analysis Center (NH-ISAC), the Global Cybersecurity Alliance (GCA), and Agari, a leading cybersecurity company, today announced the publication of a security research report that reveals the healthcare industry is at the highest risk of fraudulent email, with 57 percent of email “from” the healthcare industry being fraudulent or unauthenticated.
-In an effort to reduce this fraud, NH-ISAC is urging its members pledge to implement DMARC in 2018, and GCA has issued a “90 Days to DMARC” challenge.
+SCOTTSDALE, Ariz. – H-ISAC FALL SUMMIT – November 27, 2017 – The Health Information Sharing and Analysis Center (H-ISAC), the Global Cybersecurity Alliance (GCA), and Agari, a leading cybersecurity company, today announced the publication of a security research report that reveals the healthcare industry is at the highest risk of fraudulent email, with 57 percent of email “from” the healthcare industry being fraudulent or unauthenticated.
+In an effort to reduce this fraud, H-ISAC is urging its members pledge to implement DMARC in 2018, and GCA has issued a “90 Days to DMARC” challenge.

 The report, “Agari Industry DMARC Adoption Report for Healthcare,” reveals that 98 percent of top healthcare providers have not implemented enforcement policies for DMARC (Domain-based Message Authentication, Reporting & Conformance), an email authentication standard, which virtually eliminates phishing emails that impersonate domains.

 “The implementation of DMARC for Aetna improved the consumer experience by eliminating unwanted and fraudulent email which reduced the risk of phishing, resulting in more email engagement and healthier lives for members,” said Jim Routh, CSO, Aetna.